Geocoding DoubleCheck: A Unique Location Accuracy

-Geocoding (location) accuracy is fundamental to the exploration of location-sensitive or location-centric business intelligence, and important for applications such as asset management and risk analysis.
-Currently very few assessment tools on this exist.
-Without the confidence on the location accuracy, subsequent analytics and results would be seriously compromised.
+Geocoding (location) accuracy is important for location-sensitive or location-centric business applications such as exposure management and risk analysis.
+Currently, very few assessment tools on this exist.
+Without the confidence on the location accuracy, subsequent analyses and results would be seriously compromised.

-We have developed Geocoding DoubleCheck, a unique tool for assessing the location accuracy of the widely used parcel-level geocoding.
-The current coverage is for 48 contiguous U.S. States.
+We have developed Geocoding DoubleCheck, a unique tool for assessing the location accuracy of the currently widely-used parcel-level geocoding.
+The project coverage here is 48 contiguous U.S. States.

 Parcel-level Geocoding vs. Building-level Geocoding

-In a basic form, geocoding is realised by interpolating the address range numbers specific to individual street segments (i.e. street-level geocoding).
+In earlier days, geocoding was realised by interpolating the range of address numbers specific to individual street segments (i.e. street-level geocoding).
 For advanced geocoding, the following two levels can be categorised (Figure 1):

-Parcel-level geocoding: The geometric centroid of a land parcel is used to represent the location of an address.
-This is a popular and increasingly-applied form for geocoding in some developed countries, e.g. about a half dozen private companies offering land parcel data with varying completeness in the U.S. and the open release of the Geocoded National Address File in Australia.
+Parcel-level geocoding: The geometric centroid of a land parcel (polygon) is used to represent the location of an address.
+This is a popular form of geocoding in some countries, e.g. about a half dozen private companies offering land parcel data with varying levels of completeness in the U.S. and the public release of Open Geocoded National Address File (G-NAF) in Australia.

 Building-level geocoding: The geocoded location is indicated by the building footprint of a physical building and/or a point within (also known as rooftop-level geocoding).
-The latest pursuits are certainly geared towards this (e.g. the development of building footprint data by CoreLogic in the U.S. and by PSMA in Australia), but it needs significant investment for a very large geographic coverage.
-Google produces and holds very comprehensive data sets on digitised building footprints, as seen in Google Maps, but they are proprietary and not open to external analysis.
+The latest pursuits are certainly geared towards this, but it needs significant investment if a study area is very large.

-Obviously, for many location-centric applications such as site-level risk analysis, the location accuracy of parcel-level geocoding is still not enough and what is required is the geocoding at the physical building level.
+Obviously, for many location-centric applications, parcel-level geocoding is still not enough and what is required is the geocoding at the physical building level.

 Figure 1: Comparison between parcel-level geocoding (left) and building-level geocoding (right).
 Location: Tompkins County, NY.
 (Acknowledgements: On this page, the sample land parcel and building footprint data are obtained from the Tompkins County GIS Division; high-resolution aerial imagery is from the USDA NAIP series.)